 Cocoa butter, unlike other fats or oils, comprises above 90% of three major fatty acids, i.e. palmitic acid, stearic acid and oleic acid, and above 75% of symmetric triglyceride structure in which oleic acid is bonded to 2 position of triglyceride and palmitic acid and stearic acid are bond to 1, 3 positions of triglyceride.
-The major symmetric oil consists of 34 to 39 mol % of palmitic acid-oleic acid-stearic acid (POS), 23 to 30 mol % of stearic acid-oleic acid-stearic acid (SOS) and 14 to 17 mol % of palmitic acid-oleic acid-oleic acid-oleic acid-stearic acid is being on 2nd position of triglyceride.
+The major symmetric oil consists of 34 to 39 mol % of palmitic acid-oleic acid-stearic acid (POS), 23 to 30 mol % of stearic acid-oleic acid-stearic acid (SOS) and 14 to 17 mol % of palmitic acid-oleic acid-palmitic acid (POP), thus above 80% of oleic acid is being on 2nd position of triglyceride.